pudo/pudo.org/blog/_posts/2013-04-08-inklink-eu-through-data.md

 For news organizations that don't properly cover the EU yet, it's high time to act.
 Still, this new environment should also be used for experimentation - with technologies, in collaborating with other organizations and in telling different types of stories.

-The complexity of decision-making and regulation in the EU makes these approaches necessary, but in many cases they may proove to be useful at home, too - in national parliaments and even a city government.
+The complexity of decision-making and regulation in the EU makes these approaches necessary, but in many cases they may proove to be useful at home, too - in national politics and even a city government.